D-Day 75th Anniversary Commemorations – a program spread on May-June

 People who had an accommodation in Arromanches were also stranded for the day.
 They couldn’t even reach the other beaches on foot, as these are quite distant from each other!

-Security is essential, but the general feeling is that the ceremonies on June 6th were for officials, not for the public (unless you had an invitation).
+Security is essential, but the general feeling is that the ceremonies on June 6th were for officials, not for the public (unless you were among the ‘happy few’ who had an invitation).

 D-Day 75th Anniversary Commemorations and events we attended

 We had the privilege of attending several events during the week of June 6th.

 We are delighted to share these special moments with you in this article and the video at the top of the page.

 On June 6th we attended an air show organised by the US Air Forces at Lessay, an airfield built by the 830th Engineer Aviation Battalion.

 There were of course vintage aircrafts, but also the reconstitution of a military camp with vehicles, equipment and soldiers.

 Arromanches – Gold Beach